-How Do I get Cookies
+How Do I Get Web Cookies?

 One question people often ask is how they even got these cookies.
-This is all handled on the backend between your web browser and the server of the web site you’re visiting.
-When you request a page from a site such as ours, the web server looks for cookies from our domain timeatlas.com on your computer.
-You can see in the screen print above, that there is a field where the domain name is captured.
+This is all handled on the backend between your web browser and the server of the website you’re visiting.
+When you request a page from a site such as ours, the web server looks for cookies from our domain .timeatlas.com on your computer.
+In the screen print above, you can see a field where the domain name is captured.

 Cookies that expire once you log off or close the browser are called session cookies.
 These all display “session” under the Expires column.
 Online shopping carts may use session cookies to track items in your basket.
 These cookies are stored in memory and not on your hard drive.

-In some cases, there is a relationship to the company.
-As example, if this site were part of a publishing company that had many properties, the server might issue a third-party cookie in the parent company’s name such as timeatlas.publishingcompany.com.
+In some cases, there is a relationship with the company.
+For example, if this site were part of a publishing company with many properties, the server might issue a third-party cookie in the parent company’s name, such as timeatlas.publishingcompany.com.
 Other examples might be cookies issued by a web analytics company on behalf of the site you’ve visited.

-Why Cookies are Used
+Why are Cookies Used?

 While many people equate cookies to ad delivery or tracking, they can do more.
 Cookies are also used to:

 - personalize a site